IR Ranges for Functional Groups: A thorough look

 5. Aromatic Rings:

 Aromatic compounds show characteristic absorption bands in the fingerprint region (below 1500 cm⁻¹).
-They also show C-H stretching absorptions in the 3030-3100 cm⁻¹ region, slightly higher than aliphatic C-H stretching vibrations.
-Furthermore, the presence of multiple C=C absorptions in the 1450-1600 cm⁻¹ region are indicative of an aromatic ring structure.
+Still, they also show C-H stretching absorptions in the 3030-3100 cm⁻¹ region, slightly higher than aliphatic C-H stretching vibrations.
+Beyond that, the presence of multiple C=C absorptions in the 1450-1600 cm⁻¹ region are indicative of an aromatic ring structure.

 Interpreting IR Spectra: A Step-by-Step Approach